-If you've dropped a ton of pounds and feel saggy skin, or you've decided to stay strong, flexible, and fit for the rest of your life, training to build muscle mass while keeping fat at bay is the way to go.
+If you've lost a ton of pounds and your skin feels saggy or you've decided to stay strong, flexible and fit for the rest of your life, training to build muscle mass while keeping fat at bay is best for you.

 Depending on the type of exercise you decide to practice, your body will respond differently.

 Because while some disciplines are specialists in helping you lose weight, others can make you look sexy and athletic.

 What is the training that best suits you and why?

 Here I'm going to show it to you.